Will's avatar

 How I back-up my personal server 18 May 2021

 For a couple of years now I have been using a self-hosted Nextcloud as a replacement for iCloud and Google Drive.
-I won’t go into the details as to why (especially given the additional upkeep and other overheads required), as this has been covered before - but mainly it’s about maintaining control over my data.
+I won’t go into the details as to why (especially given the additional upkeep and other overheads required), as this has been covered before - but mainly it’s about … Read more (5 minute read)

 Running 12 May 2021